yuxiaojia/Gem5-replacement-policies-analysis-testbench/README.md

 # Gem5 replacement policies analysis

-Previously we have fully tested the replacement policies on CPU MI Example coherence (https://github.com/gem5/gem5/commit/bd319560605f1e3eebf828efd7e06206874d6515).
+Previously we have fully tested the replacement policies on CPU MI Example coherence, and the commit can be found at (https://github.com/gem5/gem5/commit/bd319560605f1e3eebf828efd7e06206874d6515).
 Below are how to run the tests for CPU:

 ``` bash
 git https://github.com/gem5/gem5.git